IV Sedation

 Dr. Gregory E. Anderson offers IV sedation to help patients remain relaxed and comfortable during appointments.

-Learn how sedation dentistry at our practice in Logan and Garland, UT, can reduce anxiety and improve overall patient experience...
+Learn how sedation dentistry at our practice in Garland and Logan, UT, can reduce anxiety and improve the overall patient experience.

 What Is IV Sedation?